This post may include affiliate links.

 Well… makes sense why that hole just keeps getting deeper!

-So one way to grow and learn out of a mental rut is to practice self care activities like a gratitude meditation.
+So one way to grow and learn out of a mental rut is to practice self care ideas like a gratitude meditation.

 Stop and think about what you’re grateful for from life, from this situation and from yourself.